 About Sallie Krawcheck - Elite Wall Street Executive, CEO and Co-Founder of Ellevest

 Krawcheck has often noted that “Investing in women is simply smart business” and is expressing this view through her ownership in the Ellevate companies.
-The Ellevate network (formerly 85 Broads) is 34,000-strong (and growing) global professional woman’s network, the most expansive and diverse of its kind.
+The Ellevate network (formerly 85 Broads) is a 34,000-strong (and growing) global professional woman’s network, the most expansive and diverse of its kind.
 Sallie is also the Chair of the Pax Ellevate Global Women’s Index Fund, which invests in the top-rated companies for advancing women.

 Krawcheck's embrace of social media as a means of including more people in her frank business conversations on women and business, regulatory reform and investor protection has garnered her more than 500,000 followers as a LinkedIn’s INfluencer and more than 22,000 followers on Twitter.